 Since 2019, the District has seen an increase in the number and share of people living below the poverty line, which is $27,740 for a family of four, according to the US Census Bureau.
 At the same time, Black residents in the District are more than five times as likely to live in poverty and have roughly one-third the income relative to white residents.
 There remains a huge gap between the District’s largely white, wealthier residents and the disproportionately Black and brown residents experiencing hardship.

-As DC residents face the rising costs of basic needs like food and housing, DC policymakers should use the fiscal year (FY) 2023 supplemental and 2024 budgets to build on efforts for a racially just future.
-With revenue growth projected to slow, and as federal pandemic recovery dollars expire, it will be important for lawmakers to prioritize investments and policies that:
+As DC residents face the rising costs of basic needs like food and housing, DC Council must address the vast shortcomings in the Mayor’s proposed budget and strengthen it to build on efforts for a racially just future.
+With revenue growth projected to slow, and as federal pandemic recovery dollars expire, it will be important for Councilmembers to prioritize investments and policies that:

-As the Mayor develops her proposal for the FY 2023 supplemental and 2024 budgets, and as DC Council builds on her budget, they can pursue these goals through the following priorities.
+As DC Council builds on the mayor’s budget, they can pursue these goals through the following priorities.

 Early Education

-- Ensure adequate funding for effective implementation of the Pay Equity Fund, including a strong equity adjustment, so that children in families with the most significant barriers to opportunity experience the greatest benefit.
+• UNCLEAR: Ensure adequate funding for effective implementation of the PEF, including a strong equity adjustment, so that children in families with the most significant barriers to opportunity experience the greatest benefit.
+The Administration has not yet released its plans for the PEF funding formula and equity adjustment.

 PreK-12 Education

-- Sustain investments in student behavioral health.
-Maintain FY 2023 grant funding (adjusted for inflation) for behavioral health community-based organizations serving students through the District’s School-Based Behavioral Health program: $103,000 per clinician.
+• PARTIALLY FUNDED: Sustain investments in student behavioral health.
+Council should add $5.7 million to maintain FY 2023 grant funding (adjusted for inflation) for behavioral health community-based organizations serving students through the District’s School-Based Behavioral Health program: $103,000 per clinician.

 Tax and Revenue

-- Create a DC Child Tax Credit (CTC) for families with children.
+• MAYOR REJECTED OUR ASK: Create a DC Child Tax Credit (CTC) for families with children.
 Build on the strategies to guarantee income via various pilots and an expanded DC Earned Income Tax Credit with a local Child Tax Credit of $500 per child at minimum.
 A CTC of at least $1,500 per child could cut child poverty in DC by 25 percent while also helping families with low- and middle-incomes better manage the cost of raising children.
 A local CTC would cost anywhere from $38 to $115 million depending on size of the credit.
+The Mayor did not include this in her budget.

 Inclusive Economy

-- Ensure record relief for individuals with prior cannabis-related offenses.
+• PARTIALLY FUNDED: Ensure record relief for individuals with prior cannabis-related offenses.
 Allocate $10.5 million over the financial plan, including $3.3 million in FY 2024, to implement the automatic expungement of records for those with decriminalized offenses.
+The Mayor’s budget invests $300,000 to the Metropolitan Police Department in FY 2025 to support IT infrastructure upgrades needed to begin processing records eligible for expungement or sealing.

-- Invest in Guaranteed Income Pilots.
+• PARTIALLY FUNDED: Invest in Guaranteed Income Pilots.
 Allocate additional funding to continue investments in Guaranteed Income Pilots, including in Strong Families, Strong Futures.
 Fund a Hold Harmless Fund to support the individuals and families whose net benefits may be lowered due to participating in a guaranteed income program.
+The Mayor invested $1 million in one-time funding to grow Strong Families, Strong Futures, a direct cash assistance program supporting new and expecting mothers in Wards 5, 7, and 8.
+The Mayor also invested $13 million for Career MAP, which offers cash and other resources to families participating in DC’s Rapid Re-Housing program to help them work toward a career or education goal without loss of public benefits due to increased earnings.
+The Mayor did not invest in a Hold Harmless Fund.

-- Increase staff capacity at the Council’s Office of Racial Equity (CORE).
+• FUNDED: Increase staff capacity at the Council’s Office of Racial Equity (CORE).
 New Council rules require CORE to produce Racial Equity Impact Assessments (REIA) at the time of a bill’s public hearing, with the option to also issue a supplemental REIA at mark-up.
 Additional staff capacity is needed for CORE to address its workload.
+The Mayor’s budget adds one full-time position to CORE.

 Affordable Housing

-- Commit to affordable housing preservation.
+• UNFUNDED: Commit to affordable housing preservation.
 Ensure that the Affordable Housing Preservation Fund has at least $20 million to meet demand given the ongoing Tenant Opportunity to Purchase Act (TOPA) backlog and increasing need for low-cost preservation financing.
 Set aside a portion of the Housing Production Trust Fund (HPTF) for preservation projects.
+The proposed FY 2024 budget does not designate any new funding for the Preservation Fund nor any designated preservation funds within the HPTF.

-- Invest $30 million in a program to enable tenants to purchase their building through TOPA.
+• UNFUNDED: Invest $30 million in a program to enable tenants to purchase their building through TOPA.
 Replace the inactive First Right to Purchase Program with a program that provides affordable financing to tenants who seek to purchase their building through the TOPA process in order to create stable homeownership opportunities for tenants and to build Black and brown wealth.
+The FY 2024 budget does not include any funding for tenant purchase.

-- Improve safety and effectiveness of DC’s deeply affordable housing stock.
+• PARTIALLY FUNDED: Improve safety and effectiveness of DC’s deeply affordable housing stock.
 Invest at least $60 million in public housing repairs and implement increased transparency and oversight requirements to ensure that the Housing Authority meets improvement benchmarks.
+The Mayor’s budget invests $54 million in FY 2024 and $61 million in FY 2025 to make public housing repairs.

-- Improve transparency and follow law for production of deeply affordable housing.
-Implement transparency and reporting requirements for the HPTF and ensure adequate Project and Sponsor based Local Rent Supplement Vouchers to support the production of deeply affordable housing, as required by law.
+• ADDITIONAL TRANSPARENCY REQUIRED: Improve transparency and follow law for production of deeply affordable housing.
+Implement transparency and reporting requirements for the HPTF and ensure adequate Project and Sponsor based Local Rent Supplement (PS LRSP) Vouchers to support the production of deeply affordable housing, as required by law.
+In FY 2024, the Mayor did not take action to improve HPTF transparency, and there is no increase in the budget for Project and Sponsor based LRSP vouchers, despite over half a billion dollars in funding for the HPTF in preceding years.
+DHCD indicated that the budget for PS LRSP would increase proportionally to HPTF, but FY 2024 budget does not reflect this.

-- Scale up funding for Home Purchase Assistance Program (HPAP), as needed.
+• FUNDED: Scale up funding for Home Purchase Assistance Program (HPAP), as needed.
 Last year’s changes to HPAP more than doubled the maximum allowable down payment assistance for eligible applicants but did not include a corresponding funding increase for the program.
 Funding for HPAP in FY 2024 should be sufficient to meet the need.
+The Mayor’s budget allocates an additional $8 million to implement recommendations from the Black Homeownership Strikeforce, including support for the HPAP program.

 Ending Homelessness